-Adding a new area code to a calling region requires changes in local dialling.
-Changes are required for local dialling in area code 709 starting on 17 February 2023.
-In area code 709 and the new area code, 10-digit dialling will be required for all local calls after that date.

 In order to prepare for this change, consumers and businesses will be required to reprogram their telephone functions, mobile phones, fax machines, modems, lifeline equipment and other communications equipment by adding their area code to all programmed numbers.

-Customers may begin reprogramming their telecommunications equipment today to accommodate 10-digit local dialling and should have it completed by 17 February 2023 when 7- to 10-Digit Dialling Transition network announcements will begin for local calls dialled using 7-digits originating within area code 709.

 Special types of telecommunications service users with large volumes of reprogramming should contact their Telecommunications Service Provider to determine the date that they can start reprogramming their equipment.

-Starting on 17 February 2023, local calls originating within area code 709 that are dialled using only 7 digits will generally receive a recorded announcement reminding callers to dial local calls using 10 digits consisting of the 3-digit area code and 7-digit telephone number.
-Calls will then be automatically completed.
-The recorded messages may prevent local data calls dialled using only 7-digits from being completed.

-Starting on 13 May, all local calls originating within area code 709 and the new area code must be dialled using 10 digits consisting of the 3-digit area code and 7-digit telephone number.
-Also on that date, all local calls originating within area code 709 and the new area code that are dialled using 7 digits will be routed to a recorded announcement advising callers to dial local calls using 10 digits and the call will not be completed.
+10-digit dialling will continue to be used for all local calls within the area served by area codes 709 and 879.

-Local and long distance calling areas and prices will not change with the adoption of 10-digit dialling on local calls originating within area code 709.
-Customers with telephone numbers in the new area code will get the same calling areas and prices as customers in the same exchange areas with telephone numbers in area code 709.
+Local and long distance calling areas and prices will not change with the introduction of new area code 879 on local calls originating within area code 709.
+Customers with telephone numbers in the new area code 879 will get the same calling areas and prices as customers in the same exchange areas with telephone numbers in area code 709.

 N11 service access codes such as emergency calls (911), directory assistance (411), repair (611) and relay service (711) will continue to be dialled using 3-digits.